Search

 • Agreements in a signed parenting plan are legally binding for both parents.

-• Non-compliance with the care arrangement can be enforced via preliminary injunction proceedings, in which the court can impose a penalty payment.
+• Non-compliance with the care arrangement can be enforced through preliminary injunction proceedings at the court, where the judge can impose a penalty payment for every violation.

-• Arrears in child maintenance can be recovered via the LBIO (Landelijk Bureau Inning Onderhoudsbijdragen), even without court intervention.
+• Arrears in child maintenance can be recovered through the LBIO (Landelijk Bureau Inning Onderhoudsbijdragen), without court intervention, provided the maintenance was previously established by a judge.

-• A lawyer can demand the desired compliance in writing, start preliminary injunction proceedings, or apply for a modification of the parenting plan.
+• A lawyer can demand the desired compliance in writing, start preliminary injunction proceedings, or request an amendment to the parenting plan when the existing agreements no longer work.

-• In exceptional cases, such as international child abduction, additional legal routes apply via the Hague Convention on International Child Abduction.
+• In exceptional cases, such as imminent or actual international child abduction, additional legal routes apply via the Hague Convention on International Child Abduction 1980.
+Read more about the parenting plan.

 When are agreements in a parenting plan legally enforceable?